method-inc/generator-genreact/README.md

 compilation happens or how to ensure that the CSS a component needs gets onto a page.
 You shouldn’t need to worry about how the final files are delivered to a client in production.
 These are all practices that are understood well, but full of nuance and tradeoffs.
-We have tuned—and continue to tune—these characteristics.
+We have tuned — and continue to tune — these characteristics.

 ## Tools in Use